alex/what-happens-when/README.rst

 * The server parses the file according to the handler.
 If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.
+* The server processes the request, generates a response, and closes the connection if it finds a Connection: Close header.

 Behind the scenes of the Browser
 ----------------------------------